rgcgithub/regenie/docs/docs/install.md

 If this library is installed on the system, you should compile using `make HAS_BOOST_IOSTREAM=1`.

+Furthermore, we have enabled compilation of **regenie** with the Intel Math Kernel (MKL) library.
+You first need to have it installed on your system and modify the MKLROOT variable in the `Makefile` to the installed MKL library path.

 ### With Docker
 Alternatively, you can use a Docker image to run **regenie**.
 A guide to using docker is available on